 Rural Northern Nevada & California Communities: February 2024 | March 2024

 what to expect when arriving at mobile harvest

-- All Mobile Harvest distributions are currently being run as a drive-through format.
-When you arrive at the site, please be sure to pay close attention to all signs, as well as staff and volunteers directing traffic.
+- Many Mobile Harvest distributions are currently being run as a drive-through format.
+When you arrive at a drive-through site, please be sure to pay close attention to all signs, as well as staff and volunteers directing traffic.
 We kindly ask that you remain in your vehicle the entire time.
 Your groceries will be loaded into your vehicle for you; please have the door unlocked and ensure that there is space available for the food.

-- Those without transportation are still welcome to visit Mobile Harvest and will be served via a walk-up line.
-Please respect social distancing at all times while on site by remaining at least 6ft away from those not in your household.
+- Those without transportation are still welcome to visit drive-through Mobile Harvest sites and will be served via a walk-up line.

 Intake & check-in